olamilekanadesoye/TradeZone_Analytics/README.md

 |FCT|	38|	26	|68.42|
 |Kano|	18|	12|	66.67|

-### Research Question 2
+### Research Question 3
-Which products are driving sustainable reveune and does high sales volume correlate with high customer ratings?
+Which products are the strongest contributors to TradeZone's revenue in 2024, and what does this reveal about how revenue is distributed across product categories?

-**Sub-question 1:** What are the top 10 revenue generating products in 2024?
+**Metric:** Top 10 Products by Revenue
 ```sql
 SELECT
 	p.product_name,